morshedimran/pio-setup/ansible手順書.md

 :sparkles: GETTING STARTED :sparkles:

 ## Server setup :white_check_mark:

-  Following 8 rules are required to assign on the servers, where personium will be constructed :one:.
+### server configuration sample
+  Below are the server structure that we configured.

+* server configuration
+  * Server 1：Web, Bastion
+  * Server 2：AP, NFS
+  * Server 3：ES, ADS_Master
+  * Server 4：ADS_Slave, backup

+### Assign roles on multiple servers
+  personium unit construction requires to assign the following 8 rules on different servers :one:.

-1.`Web` Reverse proxy server.
-Has Global IP, and should be accessible to the internet.
+1.`Web` Reverse proxy server, contain Global IP, and should be accessible to the internet.

 2.`AP` Application server, where personium will be executed.